apostle/apostle.js/README.md

 });
 ```

-You can provide a callback for success, validation failure and delivery failure.
+You can provide a callback for success, validation failure and delivery failure `fn(success, message, response)`.

 * In the case of success, only the success flag will be supplied.
-* In the case of invalid parameters being passed, no external request will be made and all parameters will be supplied.
-The message will be 'invalid', and the response object will be an array of mail messages with an error property.
+* In the case of invalid parameters being passed, no external request will be made and all parameters will be supplied. `message` will be `"invalid"`, and `response` will be an array of mail messages with an error property.
-* In the case of deliver failure, all parameters will be supplied.
-The message param will be set to 'error', and the response object will be a [Superagent Response Object](http://visionmedia.github.io/superagent/#response-properties).
+* In the case of deliver failure, all parameters will be supplied. `message` will be `"error"`, and `response`  will be a [Superagent Response Object](http://visionmedia.github.io/superagent/#response-properties).
 See below for error status codes and their meanings.

 ```